nixpulvis/nixpulvis.github.io/index.md

 let pulvis = powder || dust;
 ```

-Welcome to my sclice of the internet.
+Welcome to my slice of the internet.
 If you'd like to find me elsewhere, here
 are some more places to look:

 - 202.701.4368